bowdoin-csci2200/bowdoin-csci2200.github.io/lectures.md

 ***

 What do you do when you want to solve a problem and you don't know where to start?
-Although there are no recipes, there are some techniques that come up frequently.
+Although there are no recipes, there are some techniques that come up frequently: divide-and-conquer, dynamic programming and greedy.

 ### Week 7: Divide-and-conquer